 Digital imaging has become more widespread in dental offices.
-This is because of several factors, counting less radiation to patients, fewer equipment and supplies to buy in the future.
-Most importantly, the gray-scale steadfastness is essential in identifying illnesses and conditions.
+This is because of several factors, counting less radiation to patients, and fewer equipment and supplies to buy in the future.
+Most importantly, gray-scale steadfastness is essential in identifying illnesses and conditions.
 As with any equipment buying, dentists need to choose what type of digital system works best with their practice.
 This is because hardware and software digital systems are costly.
-Accordingly, discussing with colleagues about their digital systems will support dentists and their staff learn more about several digital imaging systems.
+Accordingly, discussing with colleagues their digital systems will support dentists and their staff learn more about several digital imaging systems.
 This is important before they invest in a specific digital imaging system.
 Digital imaging systems are dependable.
-It provides dentists and their staff with more radiographic choices to spot disease, anomalies, and other situations.
+It provides dentists and their staff with more radiographic choices to spot diseases, anomalies, and other situations.

-To put in simple words, Digital Dental Experience refers to precision, improved imaging, quicker service, and inclusive better treatment for patients.
+To put it in simple words, Digital Dental Experience refers to precision, improved imaging, quicker service, and inclusive better treatment for patients.

 Glendale Digital Imaging

-At Smile Makeover of LA, Dr. Sahakyan, one of our reputed Dentist Glendale, chooses wisely which and when radiographs are taken.
+At Smile Makeover of LA, Dr. Sahakyan, one of our reputed dentists in Glendale, chooses wisely which and when radiographs are taken.
 There are multiple guidelines that we follow.
 Radiographs permit us to perceive everything we cannot see with our own eyes.
-However, radiographs empower us to spot cavities in between our teeth, control bone level, and health of bone.
-We can as well scrutinize the roots and nerves of teeth, identify lesions such as cysts or tumors.
+However, radiographs empower us to spot cavities in between our teeth, and control bone level, and health of bone.
+We can as well scrutinize the roots and nerves of teeth, and identify lesions such as cysts or tumors.
 Besides, we can evaluate damage when trauma happens.

 Our aim is to support you and your family uphold the health, function, and beauty of your teeth and smile.
 We take special care to offer a timely, comfortable, and caring environment.
 Besides, we also keep updating our technology habitually to facilitate our goal.